 5. Repetitive Behaviors

-Both autism and eating disorders entail ongoing, repetitive behaviors that cause significant distress when interfered.
+Both autism and eating disorders entail ongoing, repetitive behaviors that cause significant distress when interfered with.
 Someone with anorexia may count calories due to poor body image and a desire to lose weight.
 Similarly, an autistic person may ritualistically count calories or compulsively exercise, even if weight loss isn’t the intended goal.6

 Common Eating Disorders in Autism